Solport

-Solport is a civil parish in City of Carlisle district, Cumbria, England.
+Solport is a civil parish in Cumberland district, Cumbria, England.
 In the 2011 UK Census it had a population of 166.

 It shares a parish council with the adjacent parish of Stapleton.

-Etymology
+Toponymy

 The name Solport is Brittonic in origin and derived from *sulu, probably meaning "a view" or "prospect" (Welsh syllu, Breton selle), suffixed with -pert, "bush, thicket" (Welsh perth).

 Listed buildings

 There are two listed buildings in the parish, both at grade II: a house with barn, and a former Quaker meeting house.